dandrews19/SP500HistoricalAnalysis/README.md

-# S&P 500 Historical Analysis tool
+# S&P 500 Historical Analysis Tool

 #### This project is meant to be used as a tool to see if there are any recurring trends with the most recent performance/ performances of the S&P 500